History of Parishes

 St Paul the Apostle Parish at Winston Hills was established on 3 February 1970.
 Previously a part of North Parramatta, due to the wise foresight of Rev Roger Wynne, land was obtained from the Good Shepherd Order and a beautiful property of five acres was set aside on a historic hill overlooking Toongabbie and across the Prospect Hill.

-The first and present pastor, Rev David Scott, with the help of a very active parish committee and a growing community, established the first two buildings, a church and presbytery by September 1971.
+The first pastor, Rev David Scott, with the help of a very active parish committee and a growing community, established the first two buildings, a church and presbytery by September 1971.
 The first Foundations stone (for the church) was blessed by Pope Paul VI during his visit at the end of 1970.
 It was laid by Cardinal Gilroy on 7 March 1971 and a plaque inside the church commemorated its blessing and opening by the Archbishop, later Cardinal Freeman in September 1971.

 Various stages of school buildings were opened and blessed by Bishop Edward Kelly, Bishop (later Cardinal Clancy and Bishop Bede Heather.
 The school has been faithfully staffed over the years under the leadership of the Sisters of the Holy Faith of Glasnevin, in Dublin.
 The first Parish Council was formed in March 1973 and the school has had a very active Parents and Friends Committee since the first stage of the school was opened in 1973.